Auriana/TWEB_Project1/DOCUMENTATION.md

 ###2.2 <a name="bower"></a>Bower###

 Bower is a great tool which manages frameworks, libraries, assets, and utilities.
 Its work includes installing packages, and manages them in a specific file `bower.json`.
-Tipically, the content of ours is the following:
+Typically, the content of ours is the following:

 ```
 {